1

 Is IRS hiring still frozen?

-The IRS has periodically paused and resumed hiring based on budget and staffing needs.
-Currently, the IRS is actively recruiting for various positions, including tax examiners and customer service roles, with ongoing hiring efforts to fill vacancies.
-Job seekers should check the official IRS careers website for the most up-to-date information on openings and application processes.
+The IRS has periodically paused and resumed hiring based on budget allocations and staffing needs.
+Currently, the agency is actively recruiting for various positions, including tax examiners and customer service roles, with ongoing job openings available on the official IRS careers website.

 What are some common challenges faced by IRS agents and how can new hires effectively manage them?